Preparing for the Replacement of LIBOR

 For each LIBOR and other IBOR, one of the most critical, commercial consequences of the transition to a risk-free benchmark rate arises from the fact that LIBOR and other IBORs are unsecured term borrowing rates with an in-built credit spread, whereas risk-free rates (whether secured or unsecured) are overnight rates only and contain a minimal credit spread.
 The transition of the interest rate applicable to a financial contract from an IBOR to a risk-free rate will require, therefore, a credit spread adjustment.

-There have been a number of industry consultations for each IBOR currency on how to address the credit spread adjustment in cash products.
+There have been a number of industry consultations for each IBOR currency on how to address the credit spread adjustment.
+In addition, several private market participants are developing dynamic credit spread adjustments.

 The vast majority of LIBOR exposure lies in derivatives products and ISDA is widely acknowledged as leading work on benchmark reform.
 Following a request from the Official Sector Steering Group (OSSG) in 2016, ISDA has undertaken work to improve contractual robustness of derivatives contracts that reference LIBOR and other key IBORs.
 This means updating ISDA documentation to include references to the alternative RFRs instead of the existing family of IBORs.